 Success Stories at HAVEN

-For nearly 40 years, HAVEN has helped thousands of individuals and families create fresh beginnings and safer lives.
+For more than 40 years, HAVEN has helped thousands of individuals and families create fresh beginnings and safer lives.
 Read some of HAVEN’s success stories below.

 As a career woman who believes in God, some may say that my story is like millions of others; however, it is what I chose to do with what happened to me that makes mine a little different.
 My hope is that others will find their ‘over the rainbow’ life, free from violence, and experience what it means to be genuinely loved.